 Security:

-- JavaScript: Due to its dynamic nature and runtime interpretation, JavaScript is susceptible to certain security vulnerabilities such as XSS (Cross-Site Scripting) attacks.
+- JavaScript: Due to its dynamic nature and runtime interpretation, JavaScript is susceptible to certain security vulnerabilities such as CSS (Cross-Site Scripting) attacks.

 - WebAssembly: Wasm provides a more secure execution environment by running in a sandboxed environment within the browser, reducing the risk of malicious code execution and enhancing overall application security.